Hallowed Be Thy Name (song): Live single

 A live version of the song was released as a single on 4 October 1993 to promote A Real Dead One, a live album featuring recordings from various concerts throughout the Fear of the Dark and Real Live tours.
 The song was recorded at the Olympic Arena in Moscow on 4 June 1993 during the Real Live Tour.
 The single's B-sides "The Trooper", "Wasted Years" and "Wrathchild" were recorded during the same tours, but only "The Trooper" is featured on the album.
 It is the band's last single to feature vocalist Bruce Dickinson until 2000's "The Wicker Man".

+The cover of the single shows Eddie as the devil impaling Bruce Dickinson on a pitchfork.